Stop Spending and Start Saving

 Two consecutive quarters of negative economic growth as measured by the GDP or gross domestic product.

-Gross domestic product is the total monetary value of all the goods and services produced by a country over a set period of time.
+Gross domestic product is the total monetary value of all the goods and services produced by a country over a set period.
 GDP represents the health and size of the economy.

 Other factors can be indications that a country is in a recession, including a high unemployment rate, trade wars, the stock market, industrial output, and credit availability.